Approved & Prohibited Uses

 - The PCard cannot be used for any of the prohibited categories of goods and services listed on the Prohibited Purchases page unless pre-approved by Special Exception.

 - The PCard may be used for many business travel expenses.
 In order to use your PCard to purchase travel, a Modification of Cardholder Information must be submitted and the Cardholder must complete the PCard for Travel training module and exam.
 This training is available through the Employee and Organizational Development web site.

 - Food to be paid with Restricted Funds must be pre-approved via Special Exception Request Form.
 Please see UAP 4000 - Allowable and Unallowable Expenditures for information on when such exception requests may be approved.

-- Splitting of purchases, incremental purchasing or any activity to avoid a decline is prohibited with the PCard.
-Incremental purchasing or splitting of purchases with the PCard will result in cancellation of Cardholder privileges.
+- Splitting of purchases, incremental purchasing, or any activity to avoid a decline is prohibited with the PCard.
+Incremental purchasing or splitting of purchases with the PCard may result in the suspension of Cardholder privileges.

 - The PCard cannot be used for personal and/or unauthorized items or services.
 It may only be used for items purchased for approved UNM business purposes.

-- UNM is exempt from sales tax on tangible goods.
-No sales tax is to be paid for tangible goods purchased on the PCard.
+- UNM is exempt from NM Gross Receipts Tax.
+NM Gross Receipts Tax should not be paid for on tangible goods purchased with a PCard.
 For more information see our Tax Exemption Policy.

 The PCard may not be used for the following items and services unless a PCard special exception request form is submitted and approved prior to the purchase.